 Tees are used in drainage and sewage systems to manage wastewater flow, redirecting it to treatment plants or main sewer lines.
 They are crucial for maintaining efficient waste disposal.

-Pipe fitting tees are highly versatile, available in various materials, sizes, and connection types.
+Pipe fitting tees are highly versatile, available in various materials, sizes, and connection types—pipe fitting tee supplier offer a wide range of options to match these diverse specifications.
 They can be used in diverse applications, including plumbing, HVAC, industrial pipelines, and chemical processing, making them suitable for both residential and industrial systems.

 Tees enable compact pipeline layouts by allowing directional changes and branching in confined spaces.
 This is particularly useful in complex systems where space is limited.